jason-liu227/torch-spyre/docs/profiling.md

 ## Kineto Dependency

 Spyre profiling depends on a specialized Kineto build.
-Two integration paths are supported:
+Two integration paths are supported, a Short-Term Path and a Long-Term Path:

 ### Short-Term Path (Prebuilt Wheel)